danielharrell/open-eyes-lect-2017-18/Open.md

 in asking this question, in the face of arguments against its possibility?
-In the argument I just gave, for example, being open is impossible for us, since our selfhood encloses us in openness, and makes it a matter of seeming, not being.
+In the argument I just gave, for example, being open is impossible for us, since our selfhood encloses us in openness, making it a matter of seeming, not being.
-We remain open to what there is beyond us, but only as it can become something *for us*, and in this relation to us, is now an appearance, not just a reality.
+We remain open to what there is beyond us, but only as it can become something *for us*; and in this relation to us, is now an appearance, not just a reality.
 But suppose our openness, then, *were* a matter of appearance rather than reality, or seeming rather than being.
 Why is that not